 Employee Search Results

-Dr. Lai made her conducting debut at the age of 19 with Taiwan's National Cheng Kung University Wind Ensemble and was appointed conductor of that ensemble after her first engagement.
-During her tenure, this ensemble won numerous competitions in Taiwan, became one of the top university wind ensembles in the country, and was invited by the Asian Pacific Band Festival to perform in the Sydney Opera House in 1998.
-Dr. Lai simultaneously served as conductor of the University's String Orchestra and assistant conductor of its Symphony Orchestra.
-As her professional career has progressed, she has conducted performances of works such as Bach's St. Matthew Passion (Madison Bach Musicians), and, as assistant conductor, Debussy's Pellèas et Mèlisande, Donizetti's Don Pasquale and Maria Stuarda, Handel's Alcina, Massenet's Thaïs (UW-Madison), and Britten's Turn of the Screw (New England Conservatory, 2004).
+Dr. Lai made her conducting debut at the age of 19 with Taiwan's National Cheng Kung University Wind Ensemble and was appointed conductor of that ensemble soon after her first engagement.
+During her tenure, this ensemble won music competitions in Taiwan, became one of the top university wind ensembles in the country, and was invited by the Asian Pacific Band Festival to perform in the Sydney Opera House in Australia.
+Throughout her conducting career, Dr. Lai has performed in Jordan Hall in Boston, Overture Center and Music Hall in Madison, Wisconsin, Chung-Hsin Concert Hall in Taiwan.
+She has served as cover conductor for Gunther Schuller, as well as Christof Perick, Larry Rachleff, and Duain Wolfe in the Lougheed-Kofoed Festival of the Arts, worked with renowned artists, such as percussionist Aiyun Huang and the Berlin Philharmonic Woodwind Quintet.

-Dr. Lai came to the United States to study conducting at the New England Conservatory of Music.
-While in Boston, she studied with Gunther Schuller.
-She has also studied conducting with James Smith, Charles Peltz, and Yu-Hsian Chang.
-Master classes include work with Gustav Meier, JoAnn Falletta, Ken Kiesler, and Frank Battisti.
-Dr. Lai holds a Doctor of Musical Arts degree in Orchestral Conducting from the University of Wisconsin-Madison, Master of Music degrees in Conducting and Music Education with Distinguish Performance and Academic Honors from the New England Conservatory of Music; and a Master's degree in Aeronautics and Aeronautics Engineering from the National Cheng Kung University in Taiwan.
+A former faculty at Mount Holyoke College, Dr. Lai studied conducting with Gunther Schuller, James Smith, and Charles Peltz.
+Master classes include work with Gustav Meier, JoAnn Falletta, Ken Kiesler, Neil Varon, and Frank Battisti.
+Dr. Lai holds a Doctor of Musical Arts degree in Orchestral Conducting from the University of Wisconsin-Madison, Master of Music degrees in Conducting and Music Education with Distinguish Performance and Academic Honors from the New England Conservatory of Music.
+Dr. Lai also holds Master of Science degree in Aeronautics and Aeronautics Engineering from the National Cheng Kung University in Taiwan.